 Homes, learning centers, health clinics and water and sanitation facilities will need to be rebuilt

-But this Ramadan will be unlike any other for the families struggling to survive amidst the wreckage of the fire.
+This Ramadan, families are struggling to survive amidst the wreckage of the fire.
 More than 140 learning centers were destroyed; water and sanitation facilities sustained significant damage and will need to be repaired.
 Meanwhile, COVID-19 remains a constant threat in the crowded camps, where social distancing and access to soap and water for handwashing remain hard to come by.

 Rohingya children need help more than ever